 Living in Oakland County brings you closer to some of the best hunting, fishing, hiking, and camping available in the U.S. Proximity to the Great Lakes, the abundance of wooded areas and wildlife throughout Michigan, and the beauty of the four seasons are all here for everyone to enjoy.
 The county's 450 inland lakes provide excellent fishing, boating, swimming, and water skiing.
 Miles of hiking and biking trails, great camping sites, and tranquil settings are all part of the over 88,000 acres of parkland.

 Three downhill ski facilities, miles and miles of groomed cross-country trails, ice skating, tobogganing, and an abundance of snowmobiling access, make the county a winter wonderland.

 Southeastern Michigan is one of the few metropolitan areas in the U.S. that support four major sport teams.
-The Detroit Pistons (Palace at Auburn Hills) play at home in Oakland County.
-The Detroit Tigers (Comerica Park), Detroit Lions (Ford Field), and Detroit Red Wings (Joe Louis Arena) are only an hour's drive away.
+The Detroit Pistons (Little Ceasar's Arena), Detroit Tigers (Comerica Park), Detroit Lions (Ford Field), and Detroit Red Wings (Little Ceasar's Arena) are less than an hour's drive away.
 Major college sports (University of Michigan Wolverines in Ann Arbor and Michigan State Spartans in East Lansing) are also just an hour to an hour-and-a-half away.
 Southeastern Michigan is serviced by three major airports: Oakland County International Airport, Detroit Metro Airport, and Bishop International Airport.
 Over 20 general aviation airports are within a 40-statute-mile radius of Commerce Township.
 For every taste, Oakland County provides a superb quality of life.

 "Community Highlights – Michigan” http://www.michigan.org/